Darius (video game): Release

 The arcade game made its debut at London's Amusement Trades Exhibition International (ATEI) show in January 1987.
-Darius was released for arcades in Japan in February 1987, and in North America in April 1987.
+In the same year, Darius was released for arcades in Japan in February, and in North America in April.

-Three PC Engine ports were produced by NEC Avenue for the Japanese market in 1990.
-Super Darius was released for the CD-ROM² System add-on on March 16, followed by Darius Plus as an 8-Megabit HuCard version on September 21.
+Three PC Engine ports were produced by NEC Avenue for the Japanese market in 1990: Super Darius was released for the CD-ROM² System add-on on March 16, followed by Darius Plus as an 8-Megabit HuCard version on September 21.
 Darius Plus is the only commercially released HuCard that has enhanced support for the PC Engine SuperGrafx.
 A third version, Darius Alpha, was released as a sweepstakes giveaway and was limited to only 800 copies.
 Darius Alpha is an alternate version of Darius Plus where the player fights only the bosses.
 Like Darius Plus, it has enhanced support for the SuperGrafx.
 All three PC Engine versions were developed by Bits Laboratory.
 During the same year, a home computer version of the game titled Darius+ (unrelated to the similarly titled PC Engine port) was developed and published by The Edge for the Amiga, Atari ST and ZX Spectrum in Europe.
-In 2002, PCCW ported the game to the Game Boy Advance in Japan as Darius R.
+In 2002, PCCW Japan ported the game to the Game Boy Advance in Japan as Darius R.

-In August 2016 the original arcade version was re-released for PlayStation 4 in Japan and other Asian PS-Stores.
-The port was made by Hamster Corporation and is part of the Arcade Archives on PlayStation 4.
-Darius R, a remake of the first Darius game with some different tunes and a fewer number of stages, was released for the Game Boy Advance in 2002.
+Hamster Corporation released the game as part of their Arcade Archives series for the PlayStation 4 in 2016 and Nintendo Switch in 2022.
 While never originally ported to the Sega Genesis, a port of the game by M2 is featured on the Sega Genesis Mini microconsole.
 An expanded version titled Darius Extra Version was released for the Sega Mega Drive.